How to Start a Chocolate Business

 As a boutique chocolate business, you can charge anywhere from $7 – $10 per pound, or even up to $30 per pound for fine chocolates.
 Your margins should be around 55 – 75%.
 If you have a successful chocolate business in a great location, you could make 6 figures or more.

-You will face competition, so you will have to make your business stand out and provide a high-quality product.
-Learn what your competitors create to see if there is anything missing in your markets, such as caramels, hard candies, or truffles.
-Your location is also critical, and a great location can be expensive.
+Be sure to research what your competitors create to see if there is anything missing in your markets, such as caramels, hard candies, or truffles.